MatteoCarlone/PyGame_Robot_Sim/README.md

 * detect the silver tokens in order to grab them by paying attention to any gold boxes in between

 The robot is able to do this thanks to two motors parallel to each other and the ability to see around itself and recognize in particular golden boxes and silver tokens.
-Its vision can also be limited by seeing only in some directions rather than others at different distances.
+Its vision can also be limited to see only in some directions rather than others at different distances.

 This project helped me to improve my knowledge of python especially in managing and creating multiple functions at the same time.
 It was also a first approach to the world of robotics in preparation for the study and use of ROS (Robot-Operating-Systems) which  is a set of software libraries and tools that help build robot applications.